PEXANE2/azure-docs.tr-tr/articles/lab-services/devtest-lab-add-claimable-vm.md

 ---
-title: Azure DevTest Labs çakışan VM 'Ler oluşturun ve yönetin | Microsoft Docs
+title: Create and manage claimable VMs in Azure DevTest Labs | Microsoft Docs
-description: Azure DevTest Labs bir laboratuvara çakışan sanal makine eklemeyi öğrenin
+description: Learn how to add a claimable virtual machine to a lab in Azure DevTest Labs
 services: devtest-lab,virtual-machines
 documentationcenter: na
 author: spelluru